oasci/pitt-biosc1540-2024f/content/lectures/06/index.md

 3. Explain the principles and steps of global alignment using the Needleman-Wunsch algorithm.
 4. Describe the concept and procedure of local alignment using the Smith-Waterman algorithm.
 5. Introduce the concept of multiple sequence alignment, including its importance and challenges.
-6. Interpret and analyze pairwise and multiple sequence alignment outputs.

 ## Readings